-ABSTRACT: Tunisian flora contains a number of wild plants with diverse therapeutic uses.
-As a contribution to the efforts to select natural sources of antitumor compounds, we investigated in this study the Antiproliferative activity of several extracts of the Tunisian species: Astragalus gombo, Nicotiana glauca and Artemisia campestris.
-Dried aerial part (A. gombo and A. campestris) and leaves (N. glauca) were extracted with ethyle acetate, dichloromethane, and methanol.
-In vitro antiproliferative activity of the extracts was tested against the human solid tumor cell lines: HBL-100, T-47D, and WiDr.
+ABSTRACT: Tunisian flora contains several wild plants with diverse therapeutic uses.
+As a contribution to the efforts to select natural sources of antitumor compounds, we investigated in this study the antiproliferative activity of several extracts of the Tunisian species: Astragalus gombo, Nicotiana glauca and Artemisia campestris.
+Dried aerial part (A. gombo and A. campestris) and leaves (N. glauca) were extracted with ethyl acetate, dichloromethane, and methanol.
+In the vitro anti-proliferative activity of the extracts was tested against the human solid tumor cell lines: HBL-100, T-47D, and WiDr.
 Tests were performed using the sulforhodamine B (SRB) assay.
 All extracts of A. campestris and A. gombo were active against all tested cell lines, with GI50 values between 12 and 93 µg/ml.
 Dichloromethane extract of A. campestris was the most active extract with GI50 of 12 µg/ml against HBL-100 cell line.
 This kind of cell seems to be the most sensitive regarding all tested extracts.
-Our results showed that A. gombo, A. campestris and N. glauca are a promising source of antitumor natural compounds.
+Our results showed that A. gombo, A. campestris and N. glauca are a promising source of natural antitumor compounds.
 More detailed studies should be conducted especially for most active extracts.

 INTRODUCTION: Cancer remains a serious problem for public health.
 Natural products play a highly significant role in the drug discovery and development process, particularly in the areas of cancer.
 With the increased resistance to the used anticancer drugs, increasing interest has been shown in research of new compounds from plants.
-In fact, over 60% of these drugs were shown to be of natural origin 1.
+Over 60% of these drugs were shown to be of natural origin 1.

 Nicotiana glauca R.A.
-Graham, also called wild tobacco or tree tobacco, can be a source of benefic molecules such as 7-dehydrocholesterol, vitamin D3 and other vitamin D3-related compounds 9, 10.
+Graham, also called wild tobacco or tree tobacco, can be a source of benefit molecules such as 7-dehydrocholesterol, vitamin D3, and other vitamin D3-related compounds 9, 10.
 N. glauca was used as medicinal smoke for the treatment of the ear and general skin diseases 11.
-It has hepatoprotective effect 12.
+It has a hepatoprotective effect 12.
 This species is toxic for animals and human can be accidentally poisoned 13, 14.
 Main toxic principles of N. glauca are the two alkaloids nicotine and anabasine, which possess a similar structure.
-Others alkaloids have been identified in N. glauca such as anatabine, metanicotine and myosmine 15 - 17.
-The anti-oxidant, antimicrobial and anti-acetylcholinesterase activities of Tunsisian N. glauca was recently studied by Sellem et al., (2016) 18.
+Others alkaloids have been identified in N. glauca such as anatabine, metanicotine and myosmine 15-17.
+The anti-oxidant, antimicrobial and antiacetylcholinesterase activities of Tunsisian N. glauca was recently studied by Sellem et al., (2016) 18.

-With many of the studies of the biological activities of plants, they remain dependant to several factors such as the natural environment of growth, season when the plant was collected, the solvent used for extraction and the experimental conditions.
-We evaluate in this study the antitumor activity of three Tunisian species, Astragalus gombo, N. glauca and A. campestris as a contribution to the efforts to select natural sources of anticancer compounds.
+With many of the studies of the biological activities of plants, they remain dependent to several factors such as the natural environment of growth, the season when the plant was collected, the solvent used for extraction and the experimental conditions.
+We evaluate in this study the antitumor activity of three Tunisian species, Astragalus gombo, N. glauca, and A. campestris as a contribution to the efforts to select natural sources of anticancer compounds.

 MATERIAL AND METHODS: